Who will win the league? Will it be Liverpool, City? Who will go down? In this instalment, Football Manager Predicts the English Premier League.

 Players Team of the Year

-A Liverpool and Man City Hybrid team.
-Imagine you faced this team, you’d be frightened to death until you seen Lallana in the middle.
-What a team.
+A Liverpool and Man City hybrid team.
+Imagine you faced this team.
+You’d be frightened to death, before seeing Lallana!
+What a team!

 Sergio Aguero – 23